Heathrow Airport

 Lounge North (T5A)

-Occupancy is higher than usual for this time on a Saturday.
-The lounge usually gets busier over the next hour on Saturdays.
+Occupancy is lower than usual for this time on a Saturday.
+The lounge usually stays about the same over the next hour on Saturdays.

 Club Lounge (T5B)